mirkenstein/MSAI-339-NoSQL/data-pipelines/Logstash/README.md

 https://data.cms.gov/provider-summary-by-type-of-service/medicare-physician-other-practitioners/medicare-physician-other-practitioners-by-provider-and-service

-##### To preview the data online and for collumn definitios go to this link
+##### To preview the data online and for column definitions go to this link
 https://data.cms.gov/provider-summary-by-type-of-service/medicare-physician-other-practitioners/medicare-physician-other-practitioners-by-provider-and-service/data

 ##### Data Table Preview and Download
-Click on the View Data option and you will be redirected to the following page:
+Click on the View Data option, and you will be redirected to the following page:

 [https://data.cms.gov/Medicare-Physician-Supplier/Medicare-Provider-Utilization-and-Payment-Data-Phy/hczc-ufy5/data](https://data.cms.gov/Medicare-Physician-Supplier/Medicare-Provider-Utilization-and-Payment-Data-Phy/hczc-ufy5/data)